Panduranga (Champa): Collapse of Vijaya and the beginning of Panduranga period

-According to Vietnamese sources, on 22 March 1471, after the loss of the capital Vijaya to the Vietnamese force under Le Thanh Tong, a Cham general named Bố Trì Trì (T'chai Ya Ma Fou Ngan in Chinese annals) fled to Panduranga's capital Pa Rang and set up his own rule and submitted to Le Thanh Tong seven days later.
+According to Vietnamese sources, on 22 March 1471, after the loss of the capital Vijaya to the Vietnamese force under Lê Thánh Tông, a Cham general named Bố Trì Trì (hypothetical Muslim name Sultan Wan Abu Abdullah Umdatuddin Azmatkhan; possibly Zhai Ya Ma Wu An in Chinese annals) fled to Panduranga's capital (Phan Rang) and set up his own rule and submitted to Le Thanh Tong seven days later.
 Thanh Tong agreed, but he divided the Cham remnants into three smaller polities: Kauthara, Panduranga, and the northern part of Central Highlands.
 Champa was reduced in six regions: Aia Ru (Phú Yên), Aia Trang (Khánh Hòa), Panrang (Phan Rang), Kraong (Long Hương), Parik (Phan Rí Cửa) and Pajai (Phú Hài).
-The Chinese Ming Shilu provides another deviation of the timeline: Although the Vietnamese sacking of Vijaya in March 1471, T'chai Ya Ma Fou Ngan still facilitated token diplomacy with Ming Empire in unoccassional years, in 1478, 1505, and 1515, the son of Fou Ngan received succession prescription from the Ming; their last contact occurred in 1543.
+The Chinese Ming Shilu provides another deviation of the timeline: Although the Vietnamese sacking of Vijaya in March 1471, King Gu Lai still facilitated token diplomacy with Ming Empire in 1478 and onwards; his son Sha Gu Bu Luo sought succession investiture from the Ming in 1505 and obtained it in 1515.
+Their last contact occurred in 1543.

-According to the Cham annal, from 1421/1448 to 1567/1579, the capital of Panduranga was Biuh Bal Batsinâng.
-From 1567/1579 to 1653, it had been relocated to Bal Pangdarang (present day Phan Rang).
-From the late 17th century until 1832, the capital of Panduranga was once again moved south to Phan Rí Cửa.
+According to the Cham annals, from 1421/1448 to 1567/1579, the capital of Panduranga was Biuh Bal Batsinâng.
+From 1567/1579 to the early 17th century, it was relocated to Bal Pangdarang (both around present-day Phan Rang).
+From the early 17th century until 1832, the capital of Panduranga was once again moved south to Phan Rí Cửa.

-The Cham stopped paying tribute to the Viet court when the Le was usurped by the Mac dynasty in 1526.
+The Cham stopped paying tribute to the Viet court when the Le was usurped by the Mạc dynasty in 1526.